oiax/tgweb/README.md

 1. There is only one top-level element.
 2. The top-level element is a `<body>` element.
-3. The top-level element contains only one `<tg-content>` element within its descendant elements.
+3. The top-level element contains only one `<tg:content>` element within its descendant elements.

-The `<tg-content>` element indicates where in the layout the page will be inserted.
+The `<tg:content>` element indicates where in the layout the page will be inserted.

 #### Example